Maximinodotpy/Gitdown/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Use Gitdown to Publish Markdown Posts from a repository to your Wordpress Blog.
+Use Gitdown to Publish Markdown Posts from a repository to your WordPress Blog.

 == Description ==